glm729/code-examples/README.md

 # Code Examples

-README as at 2020-04-20.
+README as at 2020-05-26.

 Any constructive comments on how to improve my skills, knowledge, or best practice are most welcome, provided that reasoning is given.
-For example, instead of saying "Do it this way", I recommend providing a bit of reasoning and logic to accompany it, e.g. "Do it this way, because it's faster and uses less RAM".
+For example, instead of saying "Do it this way", I recommend providing a bit of reasoning and logic to accompany it, e.g. "Do it this way, because it's faster / uses less RAM / is the common convention".

 ## Background